lucasbiancogs/lucasbiancogs/README.md

 I'm a junior mobile developer and a mechanical engineering student fascinated by coding.

-Started my graduation at UFRGS and always believed I would become an engineer with programming skils.
+I started my graduation at UFRGS and always believed I would become an engineer with programming skils.
 Well, today I expect to be a developer with engineering skills.

 You can know more about me visiting my LinkedIn profile.